edibotopic/edibotopic-website/content/wiki/professional-deformation.md

 looks at the cook and smugly comments "You know, I could explain to you what just happened in that kitchen of yours".

-Professional distoration may be less obvious and more insidious than the contrived examples above.
+Professional distortion may be less obvious and more insidious than the contrived examples above.
 For example, a passionate reader of fiction may become unable to enjoy reading a book after studying to become an engineer, where